souvikhaldar/cloudhack/README.md

 4. `cd` into the cloned repo i.e `cloudhack/` then add executable permission to `deploy.sh` and `conf` by running `chmod +x deploy.sh` and `chmod +x conf`.
 5. `./conf -ip <ip> -repo <repo-url>`
 6. `./deploy.sh`

-7. Make sure port 80 of this server is open in the firewall setting and is not busy.
+P.S: Make sure port 80 of this server is open in the firewall setting and is not busy.

 ## Result